shaozhefeng/Contest/DP.md

 102 - Number of ways to arrange N items under given constraints
 I 2 - Eulerian Number
 I 20 - Highway Billboard
+I 154 - Number of permutation with K inversions `has code`

 # Kidding
 I 112 - Paper Cut into Minimum Number of Squares | Set 2